MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-rich-text-editor/readme.md

 The component emits the modified content via the `value-change` event.
 To ensure compatibility with forms, the content is always emitted in HTML format, regardless of how it was initially received.

-### Form integration

-The component integrates seamlessly with HTML forms.
-When used inside a `<form>` element, the component automatically participates in form submission via `FormData`.
-The content is automatically included in the form data using the `name` attribute.

 ### Toolbar configuration

 The component provides a default toolbar with commonly used formatting options.
 You can customize the toolbar by using the `modules` prop, which accepts a Jodit `ButtonsOption` configuration.